cgarvie/dchan/server/README.md

 # *DONE*  Remove padding from the stupid Material-UI Badge element container.
 It adds padding now.

-# filenames are funny. preserve the filename that was uploaded for display.
+# *DONE* filenames are funny. preserve the filename that was uploaded for display.

 # FIX THIS BUG . shows in Js console
 ## bundle.js:8654 Warning: Failed prop type: Invalid prop `multiple` of type `string` supplied to `Dropzone`, expected